DecisionsDev/odm-rpa-decisionbot-tutorial/README.md

 <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-decisionbot-tutorial/master/screenshots/Add Screen.png" width="50%"></img>

 * Click on the *Logic* tab
-* Click *Add Logic*
-* This opens the *Logic Editor*, showing the Internet Explorer window
+* Click *Add Logic*.
+This opens the *Logic Editor*, showing the Internet Explorer window

 <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-decisionbot-tutorial/master/screenshots/Logic Editor.png" width="75%"></img>

 * On the right hand side, expand the *Variable Manager* panel
-* Create an input variable corresponding for each input field of the decision form (Request panel):
+* Create an input variable corresponding to each input field of the decision form (*Request* panel):
    * Click 'Add'
    * Give a name to the variable, similar to the field name
    * Select 'Input' as the *Parameter Type*